kan-ts/Intro_Biolgical_Data_Analysis/README.md

 # README.MD
-This repository store course materials for "Introduction to biological data analysis".
+This repository store course materials for the commissioned course "Introduction to biological data analysis".
 This course start from 29 March 2022 to 14 May 2022
 This course include 4 session which are
 1. Introduction to Biological Data Analysis and Using Online Database